rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 - ### Conclusions:

-As we have observed, these libraries come to help us obtain a cleaner, faster, more scalable and easier to maintain code, as I mentioned earlier, in later posts we will delve deeper into each of these components in order to provide a better understanding of each one.
+As we have observed, these libraries come to help us write code that's cleaner, faster, more scalable, and easier to maintain.
+As I mentioned earlier, in later posts we will delve deeper into each of these components to provide a better understanding.